pikapods/docs.pikapods.com/manage/backup.md

 ### _PikaPods_ Backup Settings

-After signing up with your chosen provider, you can create a "bucket" to hold your data.
-One bucket can only hold backups for one pod.
+After signing up with your chosen provider, create a "bucket" to hold your data, then create an access key for it.
+Providers use different names for this, but you always end up with an **access key ID** and a **secret key**.

-After adding a bucket, you can add an API key to access it.
 Please be sure to limit the key to this one bucket only.
-How to do this for different providers:

-- **Backblaze B2**: Under _Application Keys_ choose _Add a New Application Key_, then select the previously created bucket.
-- **iDrive e2**: Under _Access Keys_ add a new key and pick the region and bucket created before.
-- **Amazon AWS S3**: Use the IAM console to create a user, then create a policy allowing full access to the bucket and assign it to the user.
-Finally, create an _Access Key_ for that user.
+The [provider setup reference](#provider-setup-reference) has the exact steps for each provider.
+Most providers show the secret key only once, so copy it before closing the dialog.

-With your bucket and key all set up, you can now add them in _PikaPods_.

-In the final step you enter the bucket hostname (often called endpoint), the bucket name and related access key and password (often called access key secret or similar) on the _PikaPods_ control panel.
-These settings can be found under _Pod Settings > Backups_ are separate for each pod, since _one_ bucket can only keep backups of _one_ pod.
+With your bucket and key set up, you can add them in _PikaPods_ under _Pod Settings > Backups_.
+Here you enter the bucket hostname (often called endpoint), the bucket name and the related access key ID and secret key.
+These settings are separate for each pod, since _one_ bucket can only keep backups of _one_ pod.

 For the endpoint, be sure to use the hostname **without** the bucket name prepended.
 Also don't enter `https://`.
-Some examples and how to find it:

-- **Backblaze B2**: Shown as _Endpoint_ under _Buckets_, e.g. `s3.us-west-001.backblazeb2.com`
-- **iDrive e2**: Shown as _Region endpoint_ under _Dashboard_, e.g. `n6j2.fra1.idrivee2-95.com`
-- **Amazon AWS S3**: Just `s3.amazonaws.com` will work.
-Or a regional endpoint like `s3.us-east-1.amazonaws.com`, listed [here](https://docs.aws.amazon.com/general/latest/gr/s3.html#auto-endpoints-s3).
+The [provider setup reference](#provider-setup-reference) lists the endpoint for each provider.

 <img src="s3-setup.png" width="400" />

 After entering and verifying those settings, you can trigger your first backup via _More > Backup_.
 Depending on the size of the pod's files and database, this can take several minutes.
 After a successful backup, the date and time will be shown in the pod's overview and in _Pod Settings > Backups_.

+### Save Your Repository Password

+With backups configured, _Pod Settings > Backups_ also shows a **Repository URL** and a **Repository Password**.
+The password encrypts your backup and is the only way to decrypt it again.

+{: .warning }

+> Copy the _Repository Password_ somewhere safe outside your pod now, ideally into a password manager.
+Without it your backup can't be decrypted and is useless.
+We don't keep a copy of this password after a pod was deleted.

 ### Checking Backup Integrity